Funding

 Once the customer has agreed to the ACH terms, initiate the debit to pull funds from their bank into the Go Account.

-POST /api/fiat/v1/transaction/ach-debitamount— the deposit amount in USD cents (e.g.,"1000"= $10.00)checkboxAgreement— must betrue, confirms the customer accepted the ACH termsbankId— the ID of the linked bank account to debit fromgoAccountId— the Go Account to deposit into- Returns a
+POST /api/fiat/v1/transaction/ach-debitamount— the deposit amount in USD cents (e.g.,"1000"= $10.00)checkboxAgreement— must betrue.
+Once the customer has accepted the agreement for a bank account, you can sendtrueon every subsequent deposit for that same bank account without re-promptingbankId— the ID of the linked bank account to debit fromgoAccountId— the Go Account to deposit into- Returns a

 txIdyou can use to track the deposit